Promote sustainable exports and phase out fossil transactions.

 Download our exclusion list

-- Among other things, agreement has been reached in the OECD context on expanding the scope of green or climate-friendly economic activities, which can make use of more favorable repayment terms.
+- In the OECD context, an agreement has been reached on expanding the scope of green or climate-friendly economic activities, which can make use of more favorable repayment terms.
 In addition, new negotiations are taking place to end public support for oil and gas projects in addition to coal plants.

-- The Netherlands is pushing for a shared European climate policy within the Export Finance for Future (E3F) coalition.
-Together with the ten member states of the E3F coalition, reporting on fossil and green transactions is done in a uniform manner.
-Best practices are also shared, relating to product development and transparency.
+- As member of the Export Finance for Future (E3F) coalition the Netherlands promotes a shared European climate policy.
+Together with the ten member states of the E3F coalition, the COP26 policy is published in a uniform manner and best practices are shared, which relate to product development and transparency.

 - Finally, we are a member of the Berne Union (BU), an international non-profit association representing the global (export) credit and investment insurance industry.
-This forum exchanges experiences with international public and private (export) credit insurers.
+In this forum we exchange experiences with international public and private (export) credit insurers.
 We are a member of the BU Climate Working Group.

 Wondering how we can support your sustainable export transaction ?